 Here’s how waterbeds work:

 Water supports the body evenly due to the natural laws of hydraulics, pushing back with equal force to the force of the person’s body when lying down.
 Sleeping on a waterbed leaves you delightfully free of pressure points — you only experience conforming, enveloping support.
 So many benefits from a mattress that costs very little and lasts a very long time.
 Bonus to the economy: in those days, a waterbed business was something that a young person with barely two nickels to rub together could start, feel good about, and feel they were saving consumers from some hard-as-a-rock torture rack known as the innerspring mattress.
 What better business to start could there be?

 So if waterbeds were so wonderful, what happened to sales?

 Truth be told, waterbed shoppers didn’t know how they are made.
 The public bought into the idea of “flotation sleep” and often put up with inconvenience and sometimes poor quality, all to get that warm, wonderful sleep provided by natural water.
 Over the industry’s 20-year heyday, consumers purchased between 25 and 30 million waterbeds.
 This surge in sales did not go unnoticed by the spring coil bed industry.
 While some of the “spring bed” manufacturers did add some waterbed-type beds to their lines, most did not.
-Instead, unlike the stupid waterbed people, the spring coil bed makers were smart.
+Instead, unlike the waterbed customers, the spring coil bed makers were smart.

 Cheap waterbeds for everybody

 Waterbed retailers tried to see how cheap they could sell their products.
 At the final showdown, waterbeds were available just about everywhere for $99 for any sized bed.
-Now the spring bed folks, seeing the success of plush, conforming sleep surfaces, started making plush, even pillow top and Euro top mattresses, offering them to consumers for the unheard of prices of $1000 and more.
+Now the spring bed folks, seeing the success of plush, conforming sleep surfaces, started making plush, even pillow-top and Euro-top mattresses, offering them to consumers for the unheard of prices of $1000 and more.
 All this at a time when those “firm,” thin mattresses (you know, the original types of mattresses) were selling from $200 to $400.
-I told you they were smart!
+We told you they were smart!
 And thus the popularity of waterbeds waned, slumped, and slid out of the industry.
 But their influence can still be felt in the mattress industry today — literally.
 Today, if you go shopping for a mattress, you can hardly find a truly firm model – everything is plush and thick.
 Even the “firm” mattresses are cushion firm or plush firm.
 We’re now in the era of the big, thick, fluffy mattress — at least if you’re shopping the mainstream lines.